Sequences

 3. Click the email's **Email Settings** icon and send a test email to yourself or reviewers.

-4. Fix copy, links, images, timing, or personalization issues.
+4. Fix any copy, links, images, timing, or personalization issues you find in the test email.

-5. Click **Publish** for the step only when the test is correct.
+5. Click **Publish** for the step only when the test email is correct.

-6. Repeat for every step in the sequence.
+6. Repeat the test and publish process for every step in the sequence.

-7. Enroll a small internal test subscriber before adding a large subscriber group.
+7. Enroll a small internal test subscriber before you add a large subscriber group.

-Editing a published step affects subscribers who have not yet received that step.
-It does not change what was already delivered to subscribers who passed that point earlier.
+Editing a published step affects subscribers who have not received that step yet.
+The edit does not change emails that Mailrith already delivered to subscribers who passed that point earlier.

 ## Analytics and Enrollment